samizdatco/skia-canvas/docs/api/canvas.md

 ```

 #### msaa
-The `msaa` argument allows you to control the number of samples used for each pixel by the GPU's multi-scale antialiasing (common values are `2`, `4`, & `8`, corresponding to 2𝗑, 4𝗑, or 8𝗑 sampling).
-Higher values will produce smoother-looking images but also increase resource usage.
-Setting the value to `false` will disable MSAA and use (slower but potentially higher-quality) shader-based AA routines instead.
-If omitted, the renderer defaults to 4x MSAA as it produces good results with relatively low overhead.
+The `msaa` option allows you to enable multi-scale antialiasing on the GPU and select the number of samples per pixel (common values are `2`, `4`, or `8`).
+If omitted (or set to `false` or `0`), multisampling is disabled and shader-based AA is used instead, which is typically faster and also a closer match to the results produced by the CPU-based renderer.
+Text rendering is unaffected by this setting.

 #### quality
 The `quality` option is a number between 0 and 1.0 that controls the level of compression both when making JPEG or WEBP files directly and when embedding them in a PDF.
+For lossless PNG exports, the `quality` setting controls the level of zlib compression, so higher values will yield smaller files but take longer to encode.
 If omitted, quality will default to 0.92.

 #### outline
 :::warning[SVG format only]